 The Decline of Traditional Payment Methods

 Physical money’s role is gradually declining, allowing everyone to adjust accordingly.
-Traditional payment methods like credit cards and cash-on-delivery are estimated to account for less than a third of total worldwide E-commerce transaction value by 2025.
+Traditional payment methods like credit cards and cash-on-delivery are estimated to account for less than a third of the total worldwide E-commerce transaction value by 2025.
 In fact, cash is expected to shrink from 17.9% ($8.3 trillion) of global POS transaction value in 2021 to 9.8% ($5.8 trillion) by 2025.

 Financial technology businesses are capitalizing on this shift by devising ever-more inventive ways to assist organizations in doing business via digital payment solutions.
 Automation is at the center of this tremendous transition, from voice recognition biometrics to blockchain technology and seamless Amazon store payments.